artnie/rpwr-assignments/internship/RPWR_internship_02_Group_Assignment.md

 The direction of the person the robot are following.

 ### Stay in line!
 Keep the distance to the person in front of you.
 If it moves forward, follow it but stop at a save distance.
+Allow forwards cmd_vel if appropriate.
 #### Visualize
 The person to follow.

 ### Knock-Knock
 Put the robot in front of a door.
 Stand still as long the door is closed.
 When the door is open and the path is free, drive through the door without collision.
+Block forwards cmd_vel until door is open.
 #### Visualize
 If the door is open of closed.